Chapter 1 – MURDER

 “You’re so beautiful, baby,” he said, reaching for his wallet.
 “But I need to work.”

 Her eyes tracked across the office, searching.
-"Tell me vat you do, again?"
+“Tell me vhat you do, again?”

 “It’s too complicated…”

-The alliance between Bolton Sayres and W.T.
-Fredericks ran deeper than anyone outside the inner circle could have suspected.
-While business journals described them as competitors, they had evolved into branches of one shadowy organization, their interests so deeply intertwined with each other and with the cartel that separation would bring down the entire system.
-For all intents and purposes, the two huge banks were actually one.
+There was an alliance between Bolton Sayres and his father’s bank, W.T.
+Fredericks.
+That alliance ran deeper than anyone outside the inner circle suspected.
+Business journals described them as competitors.
+They were not.
+They were branches of one shadowy organization, their interests so deeply intertwined that separation would bring down the entire system.
+For all intents and purposes, the two huge banks operated as one unit, though ownership was different.

 “You have to pay for top qvality, darling…” she purred, her previous questions forgotten as she stuffed the bills into her purse.

 She settled onto his lap for one last embrace.
-Dunlop glanced at the clock—6:20 AM.
+Dunlop glanced at the clock.
+6:20 AM.
 Beautiful as she might be, the girl had overstayed her welcome.
-His morning visits from prostitutes typically happened in the early morning hours between 4:30 and 5:30, and the girls normally left no more than an hour later.
+His visits from prostitutes typically happened in the early morning hours between 4:30 and 5:30, and the girls normally left no more than an hour later.

-"OK," he said, "But I do have a lot of things I need to start working on..."
+“OK,” he said, “But I do have a lot of things I need to work on…”

 She took the hint and sashayed to the door, throwing a flirtatious look, smile, and blown kiss over her shoulder.